open-marketplace/open-marketplace/README.md

 ## We are here to help

 This **open-source project was developed to help the Sylius community**.
 If you have any additional questions, would like help with installing or configuring the plugin, or need any assistance with your Sylius project - let us know!
-For community support, join the official [Sylius Slack](https://sylius-slackin.herokuapp.com/).
+For community support, join the official [OpenMarketplace Community Slack](https://join.slack.com/t/openmarketplacegroup/shared_invite/zt-1ij1t41wx-HfAR6~URm3OAcqm0jc423Q).

 [![](https://bitbag.io/wp-content/uploads/2020/10/button-contact.png)](https://bitbag.io/contact-us/)